 Stretching Patent Leather shoes is simple!
-To break them in, buy the right size and wear them with a thick sock for a couple of minutes.
-If this doesn’t work, simply soften the leather, stretch the shoes, and put them on.
-Brand new, patent leather shoes can be unpleasant, but when you properly stretch them, they will last for many years.
+To break them in, buy the right size and wear them with a thick socks for a few minutes.
+If this doesn’t work, soften the leather, stretch the shoes, and put them on.
+Other methods are to use shoe stretch spray, the freezer method or a 2-way shoe stretcher.
+The break-in process of brand-new, patent leather shoes can be unpleasant, but they will last for many years when you properly stretch them, especially if you bought expensive shoes.

 Jump immediately to the FAQ section of this page